goatchurchprime/HGnotebooks/wingflattening/freecad_macro_work/README.txt

 Group node is used to identify that scripts are running against the R13 wingeval

-R13blankcutlinesketch.py - Constructs cutlinesketch with a dimensioned construction line rectangle for use in defining the cuts in the fabric in UV space
+R13blankcutlinesketch.py - Constructs cutlinesketch with a dimensioned construction line rectangle for use in defining the cuts in the fabric in UV space.
+Also creates sketches precutupper and precutlower for projecting non-construction lines back into cutlinesketch (eg for batwing outlines), and postcutupper and postcutlower for projecting penmarks.

 p7cutlinestouvpolygons.py - Creates UVPolygons containing polygons of each of the areas that the cutlinessketch divides into.
 Points need to be joined with the Coincident constraint to be